From Czechoslovakia with love 2021

 In the late 60s my grandparents and mother (5yrs) moved to Australia fleeing Czechoslovakia.
 I am interested in the circumstances surrounding their immigration, both anecdotally and researched, the work aims to evoke the memory of the past through physical acts of recreation.

-The concepts within From Czechoslovakia with Love stem from a document gathered by the Statni Bezpecnost StB (Communist Secret Police), operating in Czechoslovakia from 1945 - 1990.
-The document details the proceedings and 'criminal activity' my grandparents committed against the Communist state.
-This information has been made accessible by a Czech government agency founded in 2007 aiming to provide transparency, by returning the ownership of invasive and personal information to victims.
-Exploring this shift in power and information, the work connects through design elements, everyday life, humour and language.
+These poster works take cue from European communist propaganda around the time my grandparents and mother illegally left Czechoslovakia (1968 - Prague Spring).
+Like many who fled during this time, there was a large file compiled by the Statni Bezpecnost StB (Communist Secret Police).
+The file details the 'criminal activity' my grandparents committed against the Communist state.
+This information has been made accessible the Czech government, via an agency founded in 2007 aiming to provide transparency, by returning the ownership of invasive and personal information to victims.

 Where My Home Is - Yvette Dal Pozzo